Geometric Graph Manifolds with non-negative scalar curvature

 We provide the following classification:

 \begin{main} Let $M^3$ be a compact \ggm with nonnegative scalar curvature and irreducible universal cover.
 Then $M^3$ is diffeomorphic to a lens space or a prism manifold.
-Moreover, we have either: \begin{itemize}[leftmargin=0.8cm] \item[$a)$] $M^3$ is a lens space and $M^3=C_1 \sqcup T^2 \sqcup C_2$, i.e., $M^3$ is isometrically the union of two nonflat twisted cylinders $C_i=(D_i\times\R)/\Z$ over disks $D_i$ glued together along their common totally geodesic flat torus boundary $T^2$.
-Conversely, any flat torus endowed with two parallel foliations by closed geodesics defines a standard \ggm metric on a lens space, which is unique up to isometry; \item[$b)$] $M^3$ is a prism manifold and $M^3=C \sqcup K^2$, i.e., $M^3$ is isometrically the closure of a single twisted cylinder $C=(D\times\R)/\Z$ over a disk $D$, whose totally geodesic flat interior boundary is isometric to a rectangular torus $T^2$, and $K^2=T^2/\Z_2$ is a Klein bottle.
-Conversely, any rectangular flat torus endowed with a parallel foliation by closed geodesics defines a standard \ggm metric on a prism manifold, which is unique up to isometry. \end{itemize} In addition, any \ggm metric with nonnegative scalar curvature on $M^3$ is isotopic, through \ggm metrics with nonnegative scalar curvature, to a standard one. \end{main}
+Moreover, we have either: \begin{itemize}[leftmargin=0.8cm] \item[$a)$] $M^3$ is a lens space and $M^3=C_1 \sqcup T^2 \sqcup C_2$, i.e., $M^3$ is isometrically the union of two twisted cylinders $C_i=(D_i\times\R)/\Z$ over disks $D_i$ glued together along their common totally geodesic flat torus boundary $T^2$.
+Conversely, any flat torus endowed with two parallel foliations by closed geodesics uniquely defines a standard \ggm metric on a lens space; \item[$b)$] $M^3$ is a prism manifold and $M^3=C \sqcup K^2$, i.e., $M^3$ is isometrically the closure of a single twisted cylinder $C=(D\times\R)/\Z$ over a disk $D$, whose totally geodesic flat interior boundary is isometric to a rectangular torus $T^2$, and $K^2=T^2/\Z_2$ is a Klein bottle.
+Conversely, any rectangular flat torus endowed with a parallel foliation by closed geodesics uniquely defines a standard \ggm metric on a prism manifold. \end{itemize} In addition, any \ggm metric with nonnegative scalar curvature on $M^3$ is isotopic, through \ggm metrics with nonnegative scalar curvature, to a standard one. \end{main} We call $T^2$, respectively $K^2$, the {\it core} of the \ggm and will see that it is in fact an isometry invariant.

 Observe that a twisted cylinder with generating surface a disc is diffeomorphic to a solid torus.
 In topology one constructs a lens space by gluing two such solid tori along their boundary by an element of $GL(2,\Z)$.
 In order to make this gluing into an isometry, we twist the local product structure.
 An alternate way to view this construction is as follows.
-Start with an arbitrary twisted cylinder $C_1$ and regard the flat boundary torus as the quotient $\R^2$ with respect to a lattice.
+Start with an arbitrary twisted cylinder $C_1$ and regard the flat boundary torus as the quotient of $\R^2$ with respect to a lattice.
 We can then choose a second twisted cylinder $C_2$ whose boundary is a different fundamental domain of the same lattice, and hence the two twisted cylinders can be glued with an isometry of the boundary tori.
 We note that in principle, a twisted cylinder can also be flat, but we will see that in that case it can be absorbed by one of the nonflat twisted cylinders.